pupilfirst/wd101-scripts/basic-introduction-html-css/css-and-styling-structure/README.md

 # Script

-In this lesson, we will learn about what CSS or Cascading Style Sheets is and how we can use it in our webpages.
+In this lesson, we will learn about, what CSS or Cascading Style Sheets is and how we can use it in our webpages.

 ### What is CSS?